Jerry Maguire: Plot

 Without any money coming in, Dorothy knows that Jerry cannot afford payroll, so she decides to move to San Diego for a more secure job offer with health benefits.
-Afraid of losing Dorothy, Jerry proposes marriage to share health benefits, and as she is smitten, she agrees.
+Afraid of losing Dorothy, Jerry proposes marriage to share health benefits and, as she is smitten, she agrees.

-Over the next several months, Rod and Jerry grow closer through a series of open and difficult conversations as they struggle to secure him a contract; Rod tells Jerry that he wants him to be honest, while Jerry tells Rod, "Help me, help you," convincing him to stop complaining and start playing with his heart.
+Over the next several months, Rod and Jerry grow closer through a series of open and difficult conversations as they struggle to secure him a contract.
+Rod tells Jerry that he wants him to be honest, while Jerry tells Rod, "Help me, help you," convincing him to stop complaining and start playing with his heart.
 Rod takes Jerry's advice, playing well and advancing the Cardinals.
 Jerry's marriage with Dorothy struggles, however, so she suggests they amicably separate before losing too much of their lives to each other.

 During a Christmas Day Monday Night Football game between the Cardinals and the Dallas Cowboys, Rod catches a winning touchdown that secures the playoffs for the Cardinals, but appears to receive a serious injury.
 After a few minutes, he regains consciousness and celebrates with a dance for the cheering crowd.
 After the scare and the widely televised recovery, Jerry and Rod embrace in front of the media and show how their relationship has progressed from strictly business to a close personal one, which was a point Jerry made in his mission statement.

 Triggering a realization, Jerry immediately flies home, finding Dorothy in a meeting of her sister Laurel's divorcee support group.
 The group watches as Jerry gives an impassioned speech telling Dorothy he needs her, to which she responds, "Shut up… you had me at hello."

 Rod appears on Up Close, where he learns Jerry has secured him a massive $11.2 million contract with the Cardinals, allowing him to finish his career in Arizona.
 Rod breaks down and thanks everyone, extending warm gratitude to Jerry.
 Jerry and Dorothy celebrate as Jerry is introduced to other pro athletes who have seen his work with Rod.

-Jerry and Dorothy are then seen walking with Ray, discussing Ray's future as a baseball player after noticing his strong throw.
+Jerry and Dorothy walk with Ray, discussing Ray's future as a baseball player after noticing his strong throw.